The LG 27QN600 is a decent 27″ 1440p IPS monitor, but there are better monitors available in this price range.

 Other noteworthy features include Black Stabilizer (improves visibility in darker scenes by altering the gamma curvature) and various picture presets (FPS, RTS, Cinema, HDR Effect, etc.).

 The LG 27QN600 also supports Dual Controller, which allows you to connect two PCs to the monitor and use one set of keyboard/mouse to control both.
+However, you will need to install the application on both devices, and both PCs need to be connected to the same network.

 Using the On-Screen Control software, you can make OSD adjustments in a desktop application, too.
 Note that Auto Input Switch is not supported on this LG’s monitor, so when connecting a new device, you’ll have to manually change the input source.